MrPerruche/BRCI/Doc/BRICKS.md

 ### `OutputChannel.MinIn`, `OutputChannel.MaxIn`, `OutputChannel.MinOut`, `OutputChannel.MaxOut`
 These properties correspond to the brick's output channel scaling values.
 Each are a single float 32 value : `VALUE (f32)`

+### `OwningSeat`
+This property correspond to what seat can access that brick.
+It is a single string corresponding to a brick's name or a None (Which allows all seats to access it) : `SEAT (str)`

 ### `Position`
 This "property" correspond to the brick's position in centimeters.